Struggling with venous leak? See our guide to the best exercises to combat your venous leak symptoms.

 A doctor will also evaluate a man's general health and look for erectile dysfunction-related illnesses like vascular disease, diabetes, Peyronie's disease, and nerve problems.

-There are many ways to treat venous leakage.
+There are many treatment options for venous leakage.
 While surgery is the most common method used, there are other things you can do to help prevent venous leakage.

 Penile venous surgery is only suggested for young men who experience erectile dysfunction due to congenital or traumatic penile venous leaking.
-The surgery increases blood trapping in the penis, which improves a man's ability to acquire and keep an erection.
+The surgery increases blood trapping in the penis, which improves a man's ability to acquire and keep a firm erection.

 Endovascular treatment for venous leak embolization is less invasive and may be a safe alternative to surgical remedies.

 Phosphodiesterase type-5 inhibitors block the breakdown of nitrous oxide.
 This molecule signals the arteries of the penis to open and allow blood to enter.
-These drugs, including sildenafil and tadalafil, are usually used as first-line treatment for venous leakage.
+These drugs, including sildenafil/tadalafil, are usually used as first-line treatment for venous leakage.

-While exercise is not an ideal treatment for such a condition, there are some ways to exercise that can slowly lower venous leak, improve overall health for your body, maintain a better life, and aid in weight loss, especially in older men.
+While exercise is not an ideal treatment for such a condition, there are some ways to exercise that can slowly lower venous leak, improve overall health for your body, encourage healthy blood pressure control, support healthy arteries, promote a better life, and maintain a healthy weight, especially in older men.

 Exercise, in general, is a common practice for improving male sexual dysfunction.
-Lifestyle changes such as exercise are a highly effective way to lower blood pressure, prevent diabetes, and reduce cardiovascular disease, all related to erectile dysfunction and many other sexual disorders, and overall can improve your health and life.
+Lifestyle changes such as exercise are a highly effective way to lower blood pressure, prevent diabetes, and reduce heart disease risk.
+These factors are all related to erectile dysfunction and many other sexual disorders, so putting lifestyle changes into practice can improve your overall health and your sexual health.

 Kegels are a popular and effective erectile dysfunction exercise to strengthen pelvic floor muscles.
+The pelvic floor muscles also are one of the muscle groups involved with bladder control.
 To combat erectile dysfunction, strengthening your pelvic floor muscles can help.
 Kegel exercises are the best approach to accomplish precisely that.

-Suppose you do kegel exercises every day to strengthen pelvic floor muscles.
-In that case, you will likely notice an improvement in your erectile dysfunction.
-One excellent benefit of kegel exercises is that you can perform them anywhere!
+If you do kegel exercises every day to strengthen pelvic floor muscles, you will likely notice an improvement in your erectile dysfunction.
+One excellent benefit of exercises for pelvic floor muscles is that you can perform them anywhere!
 In addition, kegel exercises can be done seated or standing, making it optimal to strengthen pelvic floor muscles at home, in your office, or almost anywhere.

 Regular pilates workouts might also help battle erectile dysfunction.
 Try these Pilates exercises:

-Knee fallouts are a simple addition to your kegel exercises.
+Knee fallouts are a simple addition to your pelvic floor exercises.
 Begin by laying on the floor, knees bent, feet flat.

 Slowly drop one knee sideways to the ground.
 Assume a neutral pelvic position with both feet on the floor.